 Galapaguera and El Junco: The lagoon is the only fresh water reservoir in Galapagos and has great views from its altitude of 700m in the highlands of San Cristóbal.
 Rainwater has collected in the caldera for hundreds of years and formed this lagoon.
 Galapaguera is a good area to see tortoises in their natural environment.

 Day 4 (Saturday): Española (Hood) Island

 Hood Island (Española): Hood is the oldest of the Southern Islands and is the southernmost in the archipelago.
 Because of its remote location a unique range of endemic species evolved here

 Gardner Bay: Located on the northeast of the island, the site has a long and beautiful white sand beach inhabited by sea lion colonies.

-Islote Garnder and Islote Osborn: These islets are snorkeling sites where visitors will see an abundance of tropical fish, reef sharks, and turtles.
+Islote Gardner and Islote Osborn: These islets are snorkeling sites where visitors will see an abundance of tropical fish, reef sharks, and turtles.

-Day 6 (Wednesday): Sombrero Chino Island / James Island
+Day 6 (Monday): Santa Cruz Island / James Island

 Sullivan Bay: This site is of great geological interest.
 Highlights: 100 hundred year old lava flow field, pahoehoe formations, and lava bubbles.

 Tower Island (Genovesa): Tower is an eroded flat volcanic island, with a natural harbor, which is actually the submerged caldera of this volcanic island.